RyzenGatto/Ai-HDL-MacroPad/README.md

 Version 1.5 has BT and a lithium-ion battery and relies on the KMK firmware.

 ## Version 2.4
 Fully integrated Macro Design.
 This design has been optimized for long-term reliability and has been simplified.
+A test PCB is accessible in the V2 kicad folders

 ![image](https://github.com/user-attachments/assets/1a8a2b9d-948f-49f5-b890-152c39657a80)